keryell/muSYCL/README.rst

 programmatic way on steroids comparable to modular synthesizers in an electronic way.

-This is a huge work-in-progress moving slowly...
+This is a huge work-in-progress moving slowly and the most complex part is actually not making the sounds themselves but interfacing with a MIDI controller to have a playful experience...

 Running the examples
 --------------------